gyselroth/balloon/rfc/rfc3-SMB_External_Storage.md

 Changes made via SMB will have no issuer user.
 Neither Windows (NTFS) nor most posix filesystems store the user alongside file metadata.
 It will not be possible to get the changing user to bind it to a balloon event.
 Meaning the event owner MAY be the balloon server or the use r who connected the SMB share.
 Changes made via balloon do have an event owner like they have with the default storage adapter.

+## .balloon system folder
+There MAY be a .balloon folder in the share root which MUST have the DOS HIDDEN (https://www.samba.org/samba/docs/using_samba/ch08.html.) flag set.
+Deleted nodes and temporary nodes/blobs will reside in that directory.
+This directory MUST not be indexed by balloon.

 ## Delete & Restore nodes
-The SMB `hidden` flag MAY act as an invisual trash.
-A delete command issued from balloon MUST set the `hidden` flag via SMB on folders and files if force is not given.
-If a force delete command is issued via balloon the node gets deleted on the SMB share as well.
-Accordingly a restore issued via balloon MUST unset a potentially set `hidden` flag.
-This hidden flag MAY be supported on SAMBA server as well using (map hidden) https://www.samba.org/samba/docs/using_samba/ch08.html.
+Files and collections removed via balloon but are part of the smb storage mount MUST be moved to a system folder called .balloon in the configured smb share root.
+Deleted nodes must be moved to .balloon/trash/{id}.
+A restore MUST collect a node from that path and move it back to the path given or the previous path.

 ## Readonly nodes
-Since Windows (NTFS) ans most unix systems  also supports a `readonly` flag this can be used very well.
+Since Windows (NTFS) and most unix systems  also supports a `readonly` flag this can be used very well.
 If a file is marked as readonly the balloon server MAY set the `readonly` flag via SMB as well.

 ## Deduplication